zenflow/mylocalshop/README.md

 ## TODO

-- merge hasura-engine & hasura-support and then remove hasura-support cache-control & do session.lastHit
+- nprogress loader
+- session.useCount
 - use prettier
-- use websocket link for mutations and regular queries too
+- use graphql normally in google-strategy.js & /api/auth/...

 - admin pages:
     - render resource views using `session` **and `data`** (example: 'user' role is denied access to edit users **except their own user**)